devsamuelc/devsamuelc/README.md

 About ME:

-- Systems of Information student.
+- Internet Systems student.
-- Currently working as a Back-End Developer at Teclat T.
 - Proficient with JavaScript, React.js, GraphQL, node.js, MYSQL, mongoDB and ExpressJS.
+- Basic Docker, Redis and AWS knowledge and experience.
 - In my free time, I practice game development in C#.
 - Currently learning C++ and Python.